rueckstiess/mtools/README.md

-      --scan                only output lines which appear to be table scans (if nscanned>10000 and ratio of nscanned to nreturned>100) --word WORDS          only output lines matching any of WORDS --slow                only output lines with query times longer than 1000 ms --fast FAST           only output lines with query times shorter than FAST ms
+      --scan                only output lines which appear to be table scans (if nscanned>10000 and ratio of nscanned to nreturned>100) --word WORDS          only output lines matching any of WORDS --slow [SLOW]         only output lines with query times longer than SLOW ms (default is 1000)
+      --fast FAST           only output lines with query times shorter than FAST ms